christopher5106/christopher5106.github.io/_posts/2016-01-30-two-AMI-to-create-the-fastest-cluster-with-gpu-at-the-minimal-engineering-cost-with-EC2-NVIDIA-Spark-and-BIDMach.markdown

 # Launch the cluster

-Let's fork `https://github.com/amplab/spark-ec2` and create `https://github.com/christopher5106/spark-ec2` repo where I can change the AMI for the previously created AMI `ami-0ef6407d` and specify this repo to Spark for the creation of the cluster :
+Let's fork `https://github.com/amplab/spark-ec2` and create `https://github.com/christopher5106/spark-ec2` repo where I can change the AMI for the previously created AMI `ami-1ae15769` and specify this repo to Spark for the creation of the cluster :

     ./ec2/spark-ec2 -k sparkclusterkey -i ~/sparkclusterkey.pem --region=eu-west-1 --copy-aws-credentials --instance-type=g2.2xlarge -s 1 --hadoop-major-version=2 --spark-ec2-git-repo=https://github.com/christopher5106/spark-ec2 launch spark-cluster

+And log in and start the shell :

+    ./ec2/spark-ec2 -k sparkclusterkey -i ~/sparkclusterkey.pem --region=eu-west-1 login spark-cluster

+    ./spark/bin/spark-shell

 Terminate the cluster: